Chacalbis/futsal-teamup/README.md

 * weight_profile: Importance of matching team profiles.
 * weight_variance: Importance of minimizing intra-team variance.

-These weights can be adjusted in code to prioritize different aspects of team balance.
+These weights can be adjusted in the configuration file to prioritize different aspects of team balance.

 ## TODO

-Weights should be editable in config.yaml file.

 Develop a version (specific branch or command argument) where active players are not retrieved from a google sheet.